-Summary.-Military science, 4 hours; physical education, 48 hours; professional education, 18 hours; other prescribed subjects, 45 hours; general electives, 15 hours; total, 130 hours.
+Summary.-Military science, 4 hours; physical education, 48 hours; professional education, 18 hours; other prescribed subjects, 40 hours; general elective, 16 hours; total, 126 hours.

-\ Electives are to be chosen with the advice and approval of the dean, in groups of not fewer than eight hours, and from departments other than physical education.
+^{} Electives are to be chosen with the advice and approval of the dean, in groups of not fewer than eight hours, and from departments other than physical education.